bash-studios/nft-html/README.md

 # nft-html
-Code to show off your NFT's using only HTML
+Show off your NFT's using only HTML!

 ## Sample Code